Meghashri08/Gen-AI/README.md

 # Gen-AI
-this is a repository  for Gen AI
+this is a repository  for Gen AI.